COVID-19 Policies & Procedures

 COVID Testing & Monitoring

-Participants who test negative will undergo a temperature check, COVID-19 symptom screening and exposure assessment before proceeding onto the campsite.
+• Upon initial arrival to Day Camp, all participants will undergo a symptom screening and exposure assessment before proceeding onto the campsite.

 • Symptom screening